ml-tuw/ml-tuw.github.io/teaching/sose24/ana6ects.md

 ## Format

-In this course, you will experience the role of a typical machine learning researcher.
+In this course, you will experience the role of a typical machine learning researcher in a research group.
 You will:
 * Familiarise yourself with a specific area of machine learning
 * Understand and summarise research papers
 * Work on a concrete problem/task in machine learning
+* Give regular presentations of your work

 There are three types of projects:
 * **Theoretical**: Formulate proofs, find novel bounds, show the complexity of an algorithm